pulumi/registry/themes/default/content/registry/packages/digitalocean/installation-configuration.md

 The Pulumi DigitalOcean provider uses the DigitalOcean SDK to manage and provision resources.

-> Pulumi relies on the DigitalOcean SDK to authenticate requests from your computer to DigitalOcean.
-Your credentials are never sent
-> to pulumi.com.

-The Pulumi DigitalOcean Provider needs to be configured with DigitalOcean credentials before it can be used to create resources.

 ## Installation

 The DigitalOcean provider is available as a package in all Pulumi languages: